L-galactonolactone oxidase

 Thus, the two substrates of this enzyme are L-galactono-1,4-lactone and O2, whereas its two products are L-ascorbic acid and H2O2.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with oxygen as acceptor.
+This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is L-galactono-1,4-lactone:oxygen 3-oxidoreductase.
 This enzyme is also called L-galactono-1,4-lactone oxidase.
 This enzyme participates in ascorbic acid and aldaric acid metabolism.
 It employs one cofactor, FAD.